Laury Haytayan: Articles

-A Q & A with Laury Haytayan on oil and gas in Lebanon, she says: The more Civil Society is informed, better it will be able to advocate for a more transparent and accountable process, building the capacity and technical expertise is crucial especially the sector is not developed yet.
+During an interview with NOW News, she said: The more Civil Society is informed, better it will be able to advocate for a more transparent and accountable process, building the capacity and technical expertise is crucial especially the sector is not developed yet.
 NGOs will need to advocate for open bidding, for publishing contracts, for the need to make the fiscal terms known.

-Laury Haytayan interviewed by iloubnan on the eve of the first parliamentary extension in May 2013, she says: It's a bullet in democracy for Lebanon.
+She was interviewed by iloubnan on the eve of the first parliamentary extension in May 2013, and said: It's a bullet in democracy for Lebanon.